 For more information on visiting Nairobi in person click here for Get Your Guide Recommendations.

-Visit the Maasai of Kenya
+Visit Kenya and meet the Maasai

 The Maasai are the majority ethnic group in Kenya and Tanzania.
 Traditionally, the Maasai have been a semi-nomadic tribe of hunters and gatherers.
 However, forced to live on reservations, their grazing land is dwindling.
 Because of this, they incorporated farming into their lifestyle.
 In this patriarchal society, wealth is measured by the amount of cattle one owns.
 During the past, the Maasai wore animal skins.
 In contrast, today they use commercial cotton cloth.
 They often dye the clothing red to repel evil spirits.
 Often, women add elaborate bead work to their clothing.